COKING COAL

 -

-Coking coal faces political, technical and financial challenges as the world attempts to transition to a lower carbon economy.
+Coking coal faces political, technical and financial challenges as the world attempts to transition to a low carbon economy.
 To reconcile the role of coking coal EU and member states must increase investment and develop policy consistent with encouraging support for carbon capture and storage technology.